Xaron11/EquilinoxModded/README.md

 # EquilinoxModded
-EquilinoxModded is a modding framework for Equilinox game created by ThinMatrix and written in Java.
+EquilinoxModded is a modding framework for [Equilinox](https://www.equilinox.com) game created by ThinMatrix and written in Java.

-EquilinoxModded is being actively updated and you can check out what I am working on [EquilinoxModded Project](https://github.com/Xaron11/EquilinoxModded/projects/1) page.
+EquilinoxModded is being actively updated and you can check out what I am working on my [EquilinoxModded Project](https://github.com/Xaron11/EquilinoxModded/projects/1) page.

 **Note: Currently only Windows version of the game is supported.**